AlshammariA/FlakeFlagger/flakiness-predicter/README.md

 bash predict.sh
 ```

 will build the prediciation models based on the previous three approaches and perform the classification on our dataset.
+The input of this step are shown in `predict.sh` as follow:
+1.`result/processed_data_with_vocabulary_per_test.csv`: the extended version of `processed_data.csv` which includes tokens/vocabualry per test.
+2.`input_data/FlakeFlaggerFeaturesTypes.csv`: the types of flakeflagger features (either static or dynamic).
+3.`result/Information_gain_per_feature.csv`: the computed information gain for each feature.
+4.`result/processed_data.csv`: the original collected data from `test-feature-collector`.
+This is used to map each test to its project for final summary.

-The input of this step are shown in `predict.sh`, where the output will be under `result/classification_result/` directory which contains three files:
+where the output will be under `result/classification_result/` directory which contains three files:
 1. `prediction_result.csv`: this shows the overall result based on the given selection of arguments.
 2. `prediction_result_per_test`: list of all False positive, False negative, and True positive, for each result.
 2. `prediction_result_by_project`: the confusion matrix split by project (similar to Table III in the paper)

-* Note: We used minimum IG = 0.01, StratifiedKFold, Random Forest, 5000 as minimum number of trees,SMOTE as a balance technique, and 10% as split size.
+* Note: We used `minimum IG = 0.01`, `StratifiedKFold` as cross validation type, `Random Forest` as a classifier, `5000` as minimum number of trees, `SMOTE` as a balance technique, and `10%` as a number of folds.
 You can change the following arguments to explore the full classification result.
-The strucutre of these arguments comes as a list ( it could be one selection or a combination of multplie selection as a list) These arguments (shown in `predict.sh`) are:
+The strucutre of these arguments comes as a list (it could be a list of size one argument or more than that).
+These arguments (shown in `flakeflagger_predicter.py`) are:

-1. Classifier: RF, SVM, DT, MLP, NB or KNN
+	1. Classifier: `RF`, `SVM`, `DT`, `MLP`, `NB`, `KNN`
-2. Fold types: StratifiedKFold and KFold
+	2. Fold types: `StratifiedKFold` and `KFold`
-3. Balance : SMOTE, undersampling and none (to see the result without balancing)
+	3. Balance : `SMOTE`, `undersampling` and `none`(to see the result without balancing)
-4. Any number of trees, IG, or split size
+	4. Any number of `trees`, `IG`, or `total folds`